 - Continuous Improvement Methods (Lean, Six Sigma, TOC)

-- APICS Certified in Production and Inventory Management (CPIM)
+- APICS Certified in Planning and Inventory Management (CPIM)

 to receive a detailed knowledge of the internal operations processes.

 to understand the complete supply chain network with all processes and concepts.